shivshankar-sinha/shivshankar-sinha.github.io/research.md

         <h2>What all instruments do I use presently?</h2>

         <ul>
-            <li>Battery testing system: A Progrmmable source and load to cycler the battery with desired current profile</li>
+            <li>Battery testing system: A Programmable source and load to cycler the battery with desired current profile</li>
-            <li>Climate chamber: To maintain a controlled battery cycling environment: Humidity and Temperature</li>
+            <li>Climate chamber: To maintain a controlled battery cycling environment: Humidity and temperature</li>
             <li>Electrochemical impedance Spectroscopy: To characterize the battery</li>
             <li>Different chemistries of lithium-ion batteries: LFP, NMC, NCA, LCO, and LTO</li>
         </ul>